ultradns/samples/ansible/README.md

 ansible-community --version
 ```

-Verify that these packages are installed to your Ansible test directory using `which`.
+Verify that these packages are installed in your Ansible test directory by checking their locations with `which`:

 ```bash
 which ansible
 which python
 ```

-You will need the path to your Python binary in a bit, so take note of that.
+Take note of the path to your Python binary; you'll need it later.

 ### Initialize a Config File

-Ansible has several convenient `init` commands which will, for example, create scaffolds for roles and collections within your environment.
-Let's create a basic configuration file.
+Ansible provides several convenient `init` commands that can create scaffolds for roles and collections.
+Let's generate a basic configuration file:

 ```bash
 ansible-config init --disabled > ansible.cfg
 ```

-The `--disabled` switch here indicates that everything will be commented out by default.
-We want to edit this file and change a few of the values off the bat.
+The `--disabled` switch indicates that everything will be commented out by default.
+We'll edit this file to adjust a few values as needed.

 #### Inventory File Path